|Type of tour:||Guided|

 If you plan to bring your own seat, please ensure that it is a universal seat post.
 The guide on board can also assist you if you bring your own seat.

 It is required to wear helmets on this tour.
 In order to guarantee optimum protection, we request that you bring your own helmet and - for your own safety - wear it on all bike tours.
 A limited number of helmets are available on board to rent, at the time of booking, though it is highly recommended to bring your own helmet.

-We believe that only children in a good physical condition and of a minimum age of 10 and previous bicycle tour experience are able to master the bike tours on their own strength.
-Please note that the minimum height for the bikes we provide is 4 ft.
-6 in.
+We believe that only children in a good physical condition and with a minimum age of 10 and previous bicycle tour experience are able to master the cycle tours on their own strength.
+Please note that the minimum height for a rental bicycles is 1.50 m (5 ft.)